 Jeanette is the link Careers Adviser for students in the School of Literature and Languages, School of Psychology and the Department of Politics.

-Works with Darren Johnson to assist in the delivery of the Employability Award to support and enhance the employability of Surrey students.
+Assists on the delivery of the Employability Award to support and enhance the employability of Surrey students.
 Setting up and implementing the administrative processes for a framework to enable students to gain recognition for skills and employability development which feeds into their Higher Education Achievement Record (HEAR).

 Careers Advisers for postgraduate researcher students and Early Career Researchers